remotephone/blog.rmtph.one/_posts/2022-05-02-SNS_Costs_Too_Much.md

     }
 ```

 I created a simple SNS user to test the publish function and it worked!
+After updating the Billing Alerts to point to the new topic Arn, things _should_ just work.
+Good work everybody.

 ## All Done